adrien-zinger/adrien-zinger.github.io/_posts/2022-05-18-meta-programming-ideas.md

 is doing an abstract sequence of operations with the input, there is no reasons to limit the client to a specific _Class_.

-Note that there is some cases where you precisely **want** to be specific.
-For example when you build a lib with physic's function, you certainly want to introduce the specification of types like `Hz`, `km`.
+Note that in some cases you precisely **want** to be specific.
+For example, when you build a lib with physic's function, you certainly want to introduce the specification of types like `Hz`, `km`.
-You can so remotely introduce some rules of calculations and assignations.
-It's an example but I'm sure there can exist a lot of reason to don't use generics programming's tools.
+You can so, remotely, introduce some rules of calculations and assignations.
+That's one example, but I'm sure there are many other situations in which generic programming tools should not be used.

-Unsurprisingly, the templates takes the form of `< T >` in many languages.
+Unsurprisingly, templates take the form of `< T >` in many languages.
 I'll not go into details of the pattern because I'm sure you can google it if you don't know what is it.

 ## About concepts

 Hmf... 😬 In practice, concepts are very C++ oriented.
-But it introduce the idea of _Constraints_ that you cannot have with just templates!
+But it introduces the idea of _Constraints_ that you cannot have with just templates!
-Basically, it move the resolution of the template very early in the compilation and give a flavour to the user to understand why the type doesn't match with the library.
+Basically, it moves the resolution of the template very early in the compilation and gives a flavor to the user to figure out why the type doesn't work with the library.

 In other words: